First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 As a percentage of non-accrual loans

-Net charge-offs during quarter
+Net loan charge-offs during quarter

 $